dcomp7/laravel-admin-test/README.md

 # Laravel Admin Test

 A web application featuring a basic CRUD system for managing books in an administrative panel with a responsive design.
-This small project was created to conduct a "test drive" of Laravel Admin.
+This small project was created to perform a "test drive" of Laravel Admin.

 ## Dependencies